giogodo/MaidenLands/README.md

 The city has since become a symbol of hope and light to all the resistance movements spread across MaidenLands.

 "A'Lia" also serves as the last political and mililtry hub for all Saxons, and organizes all resistance and mililtary movements to hold on to the remaining trade routes, settlements and natural resources across MaidenLand.
+# Present day
+11 years after the Nord invasion, the last Saxon city of "A'Lia" still resists, it has fortified its defences and coordinates the resistance movements.
+The Nords have gone weaker by years of infighting, struggle for power and constant raids by Saxon resistance forces.

+The city of "" is an important mililtary and logistic hub, due to it's strong fortifications and fertile land surrounding it, it serves as mililtary base, whoever controls
+"",

 ## Goals
 The goal of this project is to create an immersive medieval fantasy world with a rich story, background, history and amazing art work, landscapes and vistas